natumbri/mopidy-youtube/README.rst

 Alternatively, you can setup the `musicapi_cookiefile`.
-This is necessary to enable YouTube Premium high quality streaming (you also need to use yt-dlp instead of youtube_dl.
-See `youtube_dl_package` documentation for how to configure it.
+This is necessary to enable YouTube Premium high quality streaming.
+(You also need to use yt-dlp instead of youtube_dl.
+See `youtube_dl_package` documentation for how to configure it.)
 Note: Setting up the cookie using the deprecated `musicapi_cookie` configuration option will not work for high quality audio!

 Setup a `cookies.txt` (Netscape HTTP Cookie File) containing YouTube cookies: